vikiaseschool/online-bible/README.md

 ## Overview

 Virtual Bible is a web application that allows users to read the Bible, bookmark verses, and maintain a reading streak.
-Users can either read as a guest or log in to access additional features like bookmarking and profile management.
+Users can either read as a guest or log in to access additional features like bookmarking and streaks.

 ## Use of AI
 I used github copilot and chat GPT for optimalizing some parts of my code, I had to rewrite some parts of javascript.